zutierrez/ecem202a_project/docs/report.md

 ## Challenges
 There were many challenges with this project:
 * Extremely heavy computational requirements for MobileNet V2 TF Lite image classification models.
 Even after reduction of layers when migrating to MobileNet V1, Arduino Nano 33 BLE Sense would frequently reach memory limitations when BLE capabilities were added.
-Compilation times were also massively increased due to the size of the TF Lite models.
+Compilation times were also massively increased due to the size of the TF Lite models
-* Major issues of BLE 5 for the Arduino Nano 33 BLE Sense include time synchronization, bandwidth limitations, speed of transfer and throughput bottlenecks.
+* Major issues of BLE 5 for the Arduino Nano 33 BLE Sense include time synchronization, bandwidth limitations, speed of transfer and throughput bottlenecks
-   * Established connections between BLE devices in the network frequently lapsed and disconnects became more frequency when memory resources became restricted during inference in real-time.
+   * Established connections between BLE devices in the network frequently lapsed and disconnects became more frequency when memory resources became restricted during inference in real-time
-   * Bandwidth restrictions of BLE 5 disallowed the transmission of images via Bluetooth Low Energy; therefore, adjustments in system design were required to instead transfer labels for knowledge sharing between Arduino Nano devices.
+   * Bandwidth restrictions of BLE 5 disallowed the transmission of images via Bluetooth Low Energy; therefore, adjustments in system design were required to instead transfer labels for knowledge sharing between Arduino Nano devices
-   * Alternate methods such as image buffer chunking or image compression would further increase computational load on the edge device which made these approaches undesirable from a power saving perspective.
+   * Alternate methods such as image buffer chunking or image compression would further increase computational load on the edge device which made these approaches undesirable from a power saving perspective
 * Event camera modules and incompatibility with our resource constrained platform, Arduino Nano 33 BLE Sense.
-The initial technical approach involved transmission of 2MP images via the OV2640 camera module; however, image size and computational restrictions of the Arduino Nano made this camera unviable for the project.
+The initial technical approach involved transmission of 2MP images via the OV2640 camera module; however, image size and computational restrictions of the Arduino Nano made this camera unviable for the project
 * Limitations of OV7670 Camera.
 After making the pivot from the OV2640, the project made a tradeoff between compute and image quality.
 Lower resolution images from the OV7670 made classifications less optimal than initially expected but allowed the project to move along to further evaluation steps.
-OV7670 also faced unexpected connectivity issues and would sporadically yield blurry or misaligned images after processing.
+OV7670 also faced unexpected connectivity issues and would sporadically yield blurry or misaligned images after processing

 ## Requirements for Success
 Firmware/low-level software debugging and hardware testing skills are necessary to implement the onboard camera system.
 Furthermore, the team must have knowledge of image classification models and deployment of these models at the edge to successfully implement the project.
 Lastly, resources required for this project include Edge Impulse or TF Lite Micro for deploying DNNs, ArduCAM software documentation for camera hardware debugging and Microsoft Azure/AWS resources for storing images with a cloud service.